Black to perform at Wartburg’s first Bach’s Lunch of 2021

-The concert, which begins at noon, will be live streamed on Knight Vision at https://livestream.com/wartburgknightvision/bachslunch.
+The concert begins at noon and will be live streamed on Knight Vision at https://livestream.com/wartburgknightvision/bachslunch.
 Though this concert won’t include the usual lunch and conversation with the artist, Black will offer some information about each piece before playing it.

 Black teaches organ and church music, music theory and aural skills; serves as organist for weekday chapel and Sunday worship services; and conducts the Kantorei choral ensemble.
 She earned a Bachelor of Music degree in church music from St. Olaf College and a Master of Music in organ and church music and a Doctor of Music in organ performance and literature from Indiana University.